 In the United States today, braces and Invisalign are very comparable in price.
 You might see a slightly higher monthly payment for Invisalign, but it’s nowhere near the significant cost difference it used to be.
 (You can read a complete breakdown of braces vs. Invisalign.)

-Braces and the other most common orthodontic treatment methods fall into a very similar price range to Invisalign: $1,800 – $8,000.
+Braces and the other most common orthodontic treatment methods fall into a very similar broad price range to Invisalign costs: $1,800 – $8,000.
 Most other clear aligner treatments you would have through an orthodontic practice would be comparable to the cost of Invisalign, too.

 Quick Summary: The cost of Invisalign today is comparable to the other popular orthodontic treatment methods – like braces.